video-annotation-project/misc-scripts/README.md

 To update the `requirements.txt` file, run this.
 Make sure your python environment is active.

 `pip freeze > requirements.txt`

-To deactivate your python environment, run this.
+To deactivate your python environment, run `deactivate`.
-`deactivate`